pushbit-co/platform/README.md

 ### ML

-Issues are labelled through a trained classifier, the current classifier is at `ml/issue-label-training.txt` and was trained using a month of github issues from
+Issues are labeled through a trained classifier, the current classifier is at `ml/issue-label-training.txt` and was trained using a month of github issues from
 February 2016.
 To recreate:

 - Adjust the amount of data to download in `download.rb`